 Royal jelly is expensive for this reason, as it requires some precise timing, skill and must be kept cold to preserve nutritional content.

 The large-scale commercial production of royal jelly, and bee products in general, are not always considered vegan-friendly foods.
-Beekeeping methods are in fact often viewed as an exploitative animal-based practice or form of animal domestication.
+Beekeeping methods are in fact often viewed as an exploitative animal-based practice or a form of animal domestication.

 We in part agree that royal jelly harvesting is not exactly an ethical practice and does bring into question whether other superfoods could provide similar health benefits.
 This is definitely something you may wish to consider when deciding to use it for supplemental intake.